 After a stint studying traditional Japanese painting in Kyoto, Kusama left school and moved to New York in 1958.
 There she felt she could pursue her art unfettered—and make waves.
 “When I arrived in New York, action painting was the rage…” she reflected.
 “I wanted to be completely detached from that and start a new art movement.”3 She began by making large-scale monochromatic paintings, for which she quickly gained critical attention.
 By the 1960s, the prolific artist was producing paintings, drawings, sculpture, Happenings, installation, fashion, and film.
 In 1969, she founded Kusama Enterprises, a commercial outlet selling clothing, bags, and even cars.
 These products feature her singular aesthetic, characterized by her liberal use of polka dots and dense, repeating patterns to create a sense of infinity.

 In 1973, Kusama returned to Japan.
-Two years later, seeking treatment for her obsessive-compulsive neurosis, she entered the Seiwa Hospital for the Mentally Ill, where she lives and works to this day.
+Two years later, seeking treatment for her obsessive-compulsive neurosis, she entered a facility where she lives and works to this day.
 She continues to produce paintings and sculpture, and, in the 1980s, added poetry and fiction to her range of creative pursuits.

 Rockaway!
 2018: Narcissus Garden by Yayoi Kusama

 If you would like to reproduce an image of a work of art in MoMA’s collection, or an image of a MoMA publication or archival material (including installation views, checklists, and press releases), please contact Art Resource (publication in North America) or Scala Archives (publication in all other geographic locations).